 We now know why the Alien punks are among the most expensive non-fungible tokens and the reason for their extravagant prices.
 It’s time to add another punk to the list and fuel your curiosity a bit.

 We have Tpunk #3442 in 7th place of our most expensive NFTs list.
 The Tpunk is worth the attention it received, given its resemblance with the Joker.
 This Tpunk went for $10.5 million bought by Tron co-founder and crypto mogul Justin Sun.

-Interestingly, he didn’t keep the Tpunk and donated it to the APENFT marketplace.
+Interestingly, he didn’t keep the Tpunk and donated it to the APENFT in order to support NFT marketplace development on the Tron chain.
 Also, don’t mix it with cryptopunk which is on the Ethereum blockchain while Tpunks are on the Tron blockchain.
 Whatever the case, punks are high on tides, riding the most expensive NFT wave.